jkomoros/CASsim/README.md

 	}
 	//The simulator type to run, which must be one of the names of a simulator in simulators/ directory.
 	"sim": "schelling-org",
 	//The options to feed to the simulator.
 These will be different shapes depending on the value of "sim".
-See each specific simulator's documentation.
+If this is missing or null, then the simulator's default simOptions will be used.
+See each specific simulator's documentation for the specific config shapes it expects.
 	"simOptions": {}
 }